Facets-cloud/module-development-examples/README.md

     ```bash
     curl -s https://facets-cloud.github.io/facets-schemas/scripts/allow_preview_modules.sh | bash -s -- -c <control plane url> -u <username> -t <token> -p <project-name> -a true
     ```

-- **Local Testing**:
-  - To test the module locally, use the `test` directory which includes a `main.tf` file and a `test.json` file.
-The `main.tf` file sets up the required providers and invokes the module, while `test.json` provides the `var.instance` configuration.
-  - Ensure that the required providers are configured correctly to run the tests successfully.